 Thomas Town at Kennywood Park—Pittsburgh, PA

-Yes, it’s true.
-Thomas Town is the newest attraction at storied Kennywood Park, complete with five rides, a stage show, appearances by other Sodor regulars like Percy, James, Emily and Gordon, as well as play areas galore.
-Since it just opened this July, eager crowds flocked to make the most of summer vacation, so checking it out in the fall may be a better bet for shorter lines (we know how hard it is for toddlers to wait).
+Your little Thomas fans will be in train heaven when you visit Kennywood Park.
+Thomas Town is complete with five rides, a stage show, appearances by other Sodor regulars like Percy, James, Emily and Gordon, as well as play areas galore.
 In anticipation, download a coloring sheet of the whole town for excited Thomas fans.

 Find out more: kennywood.com/thomastown